kyleburton/talks/README.txt

 * Memoization: adding behavior to / modifying the behavior of already existing code
 * Deferring execution

-[ Languages that support closures or anonymous functions often to use them to support these kinds of patterns.
-Languages that do not, like Java, can still support them, though the accidental complexity tends to be pretty high compared to languages that support them.
+[ Languages that support first class closures or anonymous functions often use them to support these kinds of patterns.
+Languages that do not, like Java, can still support them, though the accidental complexity tends to be high compared to languages that support them.

   Java also makes use of interfaces and annotations.
-But these didn't always exist in the language. ]
+But these didn't always exist in the language itself.
+Before the language gods decided to allow you to use anonymous functions your only recourse was anonymous abstract classes or one off implementations of interfaces.

+  Macros allow you to implement any operation you find useful, whether or not the language designers had the forethought to recognize those operations. ]

 h1.
 What's a pattern: repeated design